 In 1997, the Park District and 130 teens from the tri-state area youth of The Church of Jesus Christ of Latter-Day Saints, cooperated to raise ‘The Oasis’.
 The Oasis is an elevated, arbored framework housing concession and restroom facilities.
 The teens selected this project from a number of other possibilities during their annual youth conference.

 Clear Creek Park is located in the flood plain of the Little Miami River Valley on State Route 32.
 Budget and construction obstacles were the concerns for the Park District.
 Building such amenities within a flood plain requires immense creativity to avoid the repeated expense of cleaning and repairing permanent restroom and concession facilities, following annual floods.
 The solution was to place portable trailers within an arbored framework, giving them a facade of permanence while allowing for quick removal with minimal warning time of rising waters.
 The cost effectiveness of the design, coupled with the assistance of the youth, made this project unique.
 The Oasis stands as the focal point of Clear Creek Park for everyone to enjoy, while serving as a permanent legacy of community involvement.
 The benefit to the community, as well as to those who helped build it, will last for many generations.

-The ATPD’s “Oasis Project” was selected from eleven Parks and Recreation projects from around the state of Ohio including the Hamilton County Park District, the City of Columbus, the City of Toledo, and the City of Cincinnati.
+The Anderson Park District’s Oasis Project was selected from eleven Parks and Recreation projects, from around the state of Ohio, including the Hamilton County Park District, the City of Columbus, the City of Toledo, and the City of Cincinnati.